 Books purchased directly from the publisher (FICOA) carrythis money-back guarantee:

 "Guarantee: If Management, Administration, Supervision, and Bureaucracy does not fulfill your needs or expectations, FICOA will refund the purchase price provided the book is returned within ten (10) days of receipt and in good condition."

-*Three discipline areas of college education that are woefully deficient in preparing their students for managing operations of all kinds ... and most college graduates end up managing or leading some kind of organization at many levels.
+*Three discipline areas of college education that are woefully deficient in preparing their students for managing operations of all kinds ... while most college graduates end up (eventually) managing or leading some kind of organization at many levels.